WDWL: Technical information

+Subchannels

 Analog-to-digital conversion

 On June 12, 2009, WDWL signed off its analog signal and completed its move to digital.

 Spectrum reallocation

-On August 18, 2017, it was revealed that WDWL's over-the-air spectrum had been sold in the FCC's spectrum reallocation auction, fetching $7,780,8506.
-WDWL will not sign off, but it will later share broadcast spectrum with WUJA, another religious television station that covers the entire metropolitan area.
+On August 18, 2017, it was revealed that WDWL's over-the-air spectrum had been sold in the FCC's spectrum reallocation auction, fetching $7.7 million.
+WDWL did not sign off, but entered into a channel sharing agreement with WUJA, another religious television station that covers the entire metropolitan area.